XRPLF/xrpl-dev-portal/content/tutorials/production-readiness/look-up-transaction-results.md

 The [`QualityIn` and `QualityOut` settings of trust lines](trustset.html) can affect how one side of a trust line values the token, so that the numeric change in balances is different from how the sender values that token.
 The `delivered_amount` shows how much was delivered as valued by the recipient.

 If the amount to be sent or received is outside of the [token precision](currency-formats.html#token-precision), it is possible that one side may be debited for an amount that is rounded to nothing on the other side of the transaction.
-Therefore, when two parties transact while their balances are different by a factor of 10<sup>16</sup>, it is possible that rounding may effectively "create" or "destroy" small amounts of the token.
+As a result, when two parties transact while their balances are different by a factor of 10<sup>16</sup>, it is possible that rounding may effectively "create" or "destroy" small amounts of the token.
 (XRP is never rounded, so this is not possible with XRP.)

 Depending on the length of the [paths](paths.html), the metadata for cross-currency payments can be _long_.
 For example, [transaction 8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B](https://xrpcharts.ripple.com/#/transactions/8C55AFC2A2AA42B5CE624AEECDB3ACFDD1E5379D4E5BF74A8460C5E97EF8706B) delivered 2.788 GCB issued by `rHaaans...`, spending XRP but passing through USD from 2 issuers, paying XRP to 2 accounts, removing an unfunded offer from `r9ZoLsJ...` to trade EUR for ETH, plus bookkeeping for a total of 17 different ledger objects modified. <!-- SPELLING_IGNORE: gcb -->